NEWLY DIAGNOSED

 - MSH6

-If the system is working, the report may say pMMR, meaning mismatch repair is proficient (working).
+If the proofreader is working, the report should say pMMR.
+This means mismatch repair is proficient, or working.

-If the system is not working properly, the report may say dMMR, meaning mismatch repair is deficient.
+If the proofreader is not working properly, the report should say dMMR.
+This means mismatch repair is deficient.

 Why it matters: dMMR can make a tumour more visible to the immune system.
 It should trigger an early immunotherapy discussion, not be discovered late.